 (B) For other hazardous substances, the substance stored and any likely decomposition by-products;

-(vi) Conduct any other investigations required by Ecology; and
+(vi) Conduct any other investigations required by ecology; and

 (vii) Properly manage and dispose any waste materials, including contaminated soil and water, generated as a result of the initial site characterization in accordance with applicable state and federal laws.
 See WAC 173-340-710.